Madhava-Hansen/AptQuirks/README.md

   * Sends an Ajax request to the Rails #SessionController.
 The session controller sets the current_user to nil, sets the users session_token to nil.
 Then I dispatch an action to the Redux store with null as the currentUser.
 ### Apartment Search
   * Utilizes the Google Places API address search feature.
 Pulls out the street address, city, state and zip from the address object after the user submits an address search and then redirects the user to the apartmentShow component.
+### Image Index
+  * Allows users to upload images that will be added to an image index.
+Each image will have an onClick event handler that allows the user to open a slideshow to view all the images associated with the current apartment.